Donate

 Carnewas at Bedruthan is still a fantastic place to visit.
 It offers clifftop views across the giant rock stacks on the beach and far along the coast towards Trevose Head.

-There are also walks to enjoy along footpaths including a stretch of the South West Coast Path.
-Improving accessibility continues to be a priority and cliff top paths were significantly improved in 2021 with further work taking place in 2023, including new benches to allow people who need them to pause and really enjoy one of the best views in the country.
-Wildlife lovers can look out for wildflowers and coastal birds, and the picnic area, popular tea-room, shop and toilets are all available to visitors.
+There are also walks to enjoy, including a stretch of the South West Coast Path.
+Improving accessibility at Carnewas continues to be a priority, with clifftop paths being significantly improved over recent years.
+More benches allow visitors to pause and really enjoy one of the best views in the country.

-When will access be reinstated?
+How will you decide if access should be reinstated?

 Latest update